MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ne-winioctl-storage_property_id.md

 ### -field StorageDeviceMediumProductType

 Indicates that the caller is querying for the medium product type.
-Data is returned using the <a href="https://docs.microsoft.com/windows/win32/api/winioctl/ns-winioctl-storage_medium_product_type_descriptor">STORAGE_MEDIUM_PRODUCT_TYPE_DESCRIPTOR</a> structure.
+Data is returned using the [STORAGE_MEDIUM_PRODUCT_TYPE_DESCRIPTOR](./ns-winioctl-storage_medium_product_type_descriptor.md) structure.

 ### -field StorageAdapterRpmbProperty

 Indicates that the caller is querying for RPMB support and properties.
-Data is returned using the [STORAGE_RPMB_DESCRIPTOR](/windows/win32/api/winioctl/ns-winioctl-storage_rpmb_descriptor)a> structure.
+Data is returned using the [STORAGE_RPMB_DESCRIPTOR](./ns-winioctl-storage_rpmb_descriptor.md) structure.

 ### -field StorageAdapterCryptoProperty

 ### -field StorageDeviceIoCapabilityProperty

 Indicates that the caller is querying for the device I/O capability property.
-Data is returned using the <a href="https://docs.microsoft.com/windows/win32/api/winioctl/ns-winioctl-storage_device_io_capability_descriptor">DEVICE_IO_CAPABILITY_DESCRIPTOR</a> structure.
+Data is returned using the [DEVICE_IO_CAPABILITY_DESCRIPTOR](./ns-winioctl-storage_device_io_capability_descriptor.md) structure.

 ### -field StorageAdapterProtocolSpecificProperty

 Indicates that the caller is querying for protocol-specific data from the  adapter.
-Data is returned using the <a href="https://docs.microsoft.com/windows/desktop/api/winioctl/ns-winioctl-storage_protocol_data_descriptor">STORAGE_PROTOCOL_DATA_DESCRIPTOR</a> structure.
+Data is returned using the [STORAGE_PROTOCOL_DATA_DESCRIPTOR](./ns-winioctl-storage_protocol_data_descriptor.md) structure.
 See the remarks for more info.

 ### -field StorageDeviceProtocolSpecificProperty

 Indicates that the caller is querying for protocol-specific data from the device.
-Data is returned using the <a href="https://docs.microsoft.com/windows/desktop/api/winioctl/ns-winioctl-storage_protocol_data_descriptor">STORAGE_PROTOCOL_DATA_DESCRIPTOR</a> structure.
+Data is returned using the [STORAGE_PROTOCOL_DATA_DESCRIPTOR](./ns-winioctl-storage_protocol_data_descriptor.md) structure.
 See the remarks for more info.

 ### -field StorageAdapterTemperatureProperty

 Indicates that the caller is querying temperature data from the adapter.
-Data is returned using the <a href="https://docs.microsoft.com/windows/win32/api/winioctl/ns-winioctl-storage_temperature_data_descriptor">STORAGE_TEMPERATURE_DATA_DESCRIPTOR</a> structure.
+Data is returned using the [STORAGE_TEMPERATURE_DATA_DESCRIPTOR](./ns-winioctl-storage_temperature_data_descriptor.md) structure.

 ### -field StorageDeviceTemperatureProperty

 Indicates that the caller is querying for temperature data from the device.
-Data is returned using the <a href="https://docs.microsoft.com/windows/win32/api/winioctl/ns-winioctl-storage_temperature_data_descriptor">STORAGE_TEMPERATURE_DATA_DESCRIPTOR</a> structure.
+Data is returned using the [STORAGE_TEMPERATURE_DATA_DESCRIPTOR](https://docs.microsoft.com/windows/win32/api/winioctl/ns-winioctl-storage_temperature_data_descriptor) structure.

 ### -field StorageAdapterPhysicalTopologyProperty

 Indicates that the caller is querying for topology information from the adapter.
-Data is returned using the <a href="https://docs.microsoft.com/windows/win32/api/winioctl/ns-winioctl-storage_physical_topology_descriptor">STORAGE_PHYSICAL_TOPOLOGY_DESCRIPTOR</a> structure.
+Data is returned using the [STORAGE_PHYSICAL_TOPOLOGY_DESCRIPTOR](./ns-winioctl-storage_physical_topology_descriptor.md) structure.

 ### -field StorageDevicePhysicalTopologyProperty

 Indicates that the caller is querying for topology information from the device.
-Data is returned using the <a href="https://docs.microsoft.com/windows/win32/api/winioctl/ns-winioctl-storage_physical_topology_descriptor">STORAGE_PHYSICAL_TOPOLOGY_DESCRIPTOR</a> structure.
+Data is returned using the [STORAGE_PHYSICAL_TOPOLOGY_DESCRIPTOR](./ns-winioctl-storage_physical_topology_descriptor.md) structure.

 ### -field StorageDeviceAttributesProperty